-HOW TO FIX KNEE PAIN FROM RUNNING
+HOW TO FIX RUNNERS KNEE

 Since Toronto gyms are still closed this summer due to Covid 19, many of us has turned to running outdoors as our primary workout.
 Running has been a great way to get in shape while enjoying some fresh air.
 But stubborn knee pain can curtail your new hobby.
 This injury is called “runner’s knee” other wise known as “patellar femoral pain syndrome”.
 This is a very common knee injury that can be caused from muscle imbalances in your knee and hip.
 Let’s explore some effective treatment strategies for your knee.

 Single Legged RDL’s